-Will I be given medication before the ECV?
+Will I have medication before the ECV?

 When in my pregnancy will an ECV be done?

-Research shows that attempting ECV at 34-35 weeks may make it more likely that baby is born head-down, however it may also increase the risk of late preterm birth (4).
+Research shows that attempting ECV at 34-35 weeks may make it more likely that baby is born head-down.
+However, it may also increase the risk of late preterm birth (4).
 More research is needed to determine the optimal timing for an external version.

 Across the board, research affirms that external version makes it more likely that baby will be head-down at birth and reduces the need for a cesarean section (2).
 ECV has an average success rate of 58% (6).